aceholecousins/acechase/README.md

 ### Other game modes

-team deathmatch / race / asteroids / capture the flag / Davids vs. Goliath / carball / super mean boss fights / maybe a single player campaing (maybe even for the phone) / who knows what else
+team deathmatch / race / asteroids / capture the flag / Davids vs. Goliath / carball / super mean boss fights / maybe a single player campaign (maybe even for the phone) / who knows what else

 ### Other vehicles